MicroscopyIBMB/Synapse_Counter/README.md

-# Synapsis
+# Synapse_Counter
-ImageJ Script for automatic quantification of synapsis in confocal microscopy images
+ImageJ Script for automatic quantification of synapses in confocal microscopy images